awsdocs/aws-ruby-developer-guide/doc_source/iam-example-server-certificates.rst

 * :ref:`aws-ruby-sdk-setup-install`
 * :ref:`aws-ruby-sdk-setup-config`

-Note also that the server certificate must already exist, or the script will throw an `Aws::IAM::Errors::NoSuchEntity` error.
+.. note:: The server certificate must already exist, or the script will throw
+          an `Aws::IAM::Errors::NoSuchEntity` error.

 *******
 Example